Operation: Training

 Base: RAF Chipping Warden

-2: No evidence why such loss of control but considered to be atmospheric conditions.
+There was no evidence to establish why such a loss of control occurred, but it was considered to be due to atmospheric conditions;

 Above photograph showing most of the crew - marked as Sections 1 and 2.
 (Available at a higher resolution to interested parties/relatives - courtesy Michael Wells) Names reproduced in order to enable search engines to pick up the names of the crews.